pennlabs/frontend-challenge/README.md

+# Frontend Challenge: Fall '20

-# Penn Labs Frontend Challenge
+Welcome to the Penn Labs Frontend Challenge!

-> If you have already done this challenge, there's a [section below](#repeat-applicants) specifically for you.
+If you have already done this challenge, there's a [section below](#repeat-applicants) for you.

-The frontend challenge for this semester is to build a product called Penn Course Cart in React!
+In this challenge, you will be building a product called Penn Course Cart in React!
 The goal of this challenge is for you to demonstrate:

 1. An eye for building intuitive, feature-rich user interfaces
 2. Ability to build products with minimal direction